 Imaging and endoscopic evaluations are not routine for IBS and are generally reserved for cases with alarm features such as unexplained weight loss or gastrointestinal bleeding.

-Can IBS be Prevented?
+Can IBS Be Prevented?

 There is no established method to prevent IBS entirely.
 However, early management of gastrointestinal infections, attention to stress, and maintaining regular eating and activity patterns may reduce symptom persistence or severity in some individuals.